Q: What is the deposit amount we are required to pay upfront at the time of booking one of your cabins?

 *Island Park Landfill: hours.
 8am to 4:30pm ~May 15 thru Labor Day closed Wednesday & Thursday. ~ After Labor Day to May 1st closed on Sunday & Monday.
 The dump is 1 block West off Highway 20 on Yale/Kilgore Rd.
 Look for Elk Creek Gas Station (Phillips 66).
 Approx. mile marker 389 traveling North or mile marker 390 traveling South on Highway 20.

 Q: Do you have a list of area activities, attractions shopping, etc?

 A: Yes — At the top of this page you will see Things to Do! in the “Navigation Bar” of this website.
 Click here for info!

-Navigation bar above: Look at all the drop down menu’s for awsome information!
+Navigation bar above: Look at all the drop down menu’s for awesome information!

 Q: Do we need to meet anyone from Island Park Reservations to get into the cabin?

-A: No. But we would be happy to meet you and walk you through the cabin if you would like us to?
+A: No. But we would be happy to meet you and walk you through the cabin if you would like us to.
 We love putting a face with a voice.
-For your convenience we will e mail you the drive directions and key code to the lock box (near the cabin door) to enter the cabin.
+For your convenience we will e-mail you the drive directions and a key code to the lock box (near the cabin door) to enter the cabin.
 This way you are not pressured to arrive by a certain time.

 Q: When do we receive driving directions and the keys to the property?